Why attend?

 Main Theatre

-Session 2: Micromobility – small is beautiful
+Session 2: Micromobility – transforming urban mobility

 Bikes, e-scooters and e-bikes